Student Artist Competition

 About the Competition

-The UNCG School of Music Student Artist Competition provides an annual forum for exceptional student performers to audition for the opportunity to appear in concert with the University Symphony Orchestra or the Wind Ensemble.
-Preliminary rounds typically take place in December, with a final round in January that awards performances on concerts scheduled between the following spring and fall semesters.
-Two students are normally selected for this honor.
+The UNCG School of Music Student Artist Competition showcases outstanding student performers each year and offers the chance to appear as a soloist with the University Symphony Orchestra or the Wind Ensemble.
+Preliminary auditions are held in December, followed by a final round in January.
+Two students are typically selected, earning performance opportunities on concerts presented between the upcoming spring and fall semesters.

 Auditioning